Tommy Thompson (quarterback): Professional career

 In 1949, the Eagles were even better, losing just one game as Thompson and the team would make it to a third consecutive NFL Championship Game.
 Facing the upstart Los Angeles Rams on a mudpit, he threw for 5-of-9 for 68 yards with one touchdown and one interception.
 His 31-yard touchdown to Pete Pihos in the second quarter was both the longest pass he threw all day and the winning score as the Eagles shut out the Rams 14–0.

 Thompson closed his career in 1950 with a 6–6 record, having thrown for 1,608 yards with 11 touchdowns to 22 interceptions.

 One highlight included him becoming the fourth quarterback to ever throw for 10,000 yards in a career: for context, he finished fourth in passing yards all-time, behind Sammy Baugh, Sid Luckman and Otto Graham, all of whom were later inducted into the Hall of Fame.
 In the seven decades that have followed since Thompson retired, he fell from 4th to 193rd, a reflection of the growing trend in passing.

 Thompson is one of four eligible inactive NFL quarterbacks with multiple championships who have not yet been inducted into the Pro Football Hall of Fame, along with Jim Plunkett, Tobin Rote, and Jack Kemp.
 Ray Didinger of The Philadelphia Inquirer called him a "clever ballhandler" who had the ideal hands that would be part of what a dream signal-caller for an Eagles quarterback.

 In 1953, Thompson made a brief return to football by playing with the Winnipeg Blue Bombers while serving as their backfield coach.
 He only played three games with them.

 Coaching career

-Thompson would serve as an assistant coach on three different teams from 1953 to 1957, serving as backfield coach for the Winnipeg Blue Bombers in 1953 and for the Chicago Cardinals in 1955.
+Thompson served as an assistant coach on three different teams from 1953 to 1957, serving as backfield coach for the Winnipeg Blue Bombers in 1953 and for the Chicago Cardinals in 1955.
 He moved to assistant coaching with the Calgary Stampeders for the 1956–58 seasons.